anandu-n-r-j/Driver-Behaviour-Detection/README.md

-Detecting the behaviour of drivers while driving the vehicles...
-Environment Setup
+# Revitsone Behavior Detection

+## Introduction

+Revitsone Behavior Detection is a project aimed at detecting the behavior of drivers while driving vehicles using machine learning techniques.
+This repository contains the necessary files and code for training models, making predictions, and deploying a Streamlit web application for real-time behavior detection.

-#### Installation
+### Installation

 To use this project, follow these steps to set up your environment: